-Traffic signals are utilised at numerous at-grade junctions, especially in urban areas, to maximise road capacity and safety by separating incompatible traffic movements in time (Salter and Hounsell, 1996, p.
-273).
+Traffic signals are utilised at numerous at-grade junctions, especially in urban areas, to maximise road capacity and safety by separating incompatible traffic movements in time (Salter, 1996, 273).
 This means, for instance, that the major road vehicles, which previously could cross the junction unaffected, now experience a delay as they are required to stop and wait.
-In contrast to this, the minor road vehicles see an improvement in delays (Salter and Hounsell, 1996, p.
-276).
-Traffic signal have been designed to cope with a wide range of tasks, junction layouts and difficult traffic demands, plus cyclists and pedestrian crossings and public transport vehicles' special needs.
-Generally, traffic signals have many advantages: costs and land use are frequently lower when compared to other forms of junction control with the same capacity, they offers flexibility, e.g., due to specific strategies; a certain approach or arm could be favoured, and the linking of junctions with UTC offers further benefits to smooth the traffic flow and improve air quality.
-The main disadvantages are the lack of provision for U-turning manoeuvres (when compared to a roundabout), maintenance costs of the equipment, the increased accident risk for certain types of traffic accidents, and higher delays during low flow conditions (Salter and Hounsell, 1996, p.
-278).
+In contrast to this, the minor road vehicles see an improvement in delays (Salter, 1996, 276).
+Traffic signal have been designed to cope with a wide range of tasks, junction layouts and difficult traffic demands, plus cyclists and pedestrian crossings and public transport vehicles' special needs (IHT, 2007).
+Generally, traffic signals have many advantages: costs and land use are frequently lower when compared to other forms of junction control with the same capacity, they offers flexibility, e.g. due to specific strategies; a certain approach or arm could be favoured, and the linking of junctions with Urban Traffic Control (UTC) offers further benefits to smooth the traffic flow and improve air quality.
+The main disadvantages are the lack of provision for U-turning manoeuvres (when compared to a roundabout), maintenance costs of the equipment, the increased accident risk for certain types of traffic accidents, and higher delays during low flow conditions (Salter, 1996, 278).

 Traffic signal control measures can be most effective in small areas, such as individual junctions or a small network of linked junctions.
-UTC involves timing the sequence of traffic lights to influence the traffic flow.
+Urban Traffic Control (UTC) involves timing the sequence of traffic lights to influence the traffic flow.

 In most British towns, UTC systems such as TRANSYT or SCOOT, can be found.
 The TRANSYT technique is a fixed-time system.
 It models traffic behaviour and determines the best signal setting to minimise congestion.
-A number of different settings can be used throughout the day to adapt to a regular pattern, e.g., re-occurring patterns: during rush-hour there is a higher traffic volume than during off-peak times, therefore the needs to ease traffic flow for both times are different.
+A number of different settings can be used throughout the day to adapt to a regular pattern, e.g. re-occurring patterns: during rush-hour there is a higher traffic volume than during off-peak times, therefore the needs to ease traffic flow for both times are different.
 The SCOOT system is an adaptive-time system.
-It monitors the real-time traffic flow with loop detectors in the road and through these, it is able to constantly adapt the sequence timings to the traffic flow and volume.
+It monitors the real-time traffic flow